St Mark's Church, Silvertown: Construction

 The church was founded as a joint church and school, housed in an iron building and opened in 1857.
 Samuel Sanders Teulon was taken on as the designer of a permanent church, which opened in 1862 and was promoted to a separate parish two years later, taking parts of Woolwich (centred on St Mary Magdalene Woolwich on the opposite bank of the Thames) and East Ham.
 The docks' manager Charles Capper was allowed to nominate the first vicar, but after that the bishop of London (or after 1884 the Corporation of the City of London) was made the parish's patron.
+One of its assistant priests in that era was Hugh Ryves Baker, who went on to found St Michael's Woolwich.

 St Mark's also founded mission churches at St Matthew's, Custom House in 1860, which was later transferred to St Luke's Church, Canning Town before becoming a parish of its own in 1920.
 St Luke's itself was originally a mission church of St Mark's before being made a parish of its own on its permanent church's completion in 1875.
 St Mark's also opened the mission churches of St John's, North Woolwich in 1872 (which took the East Ham part of St Mark's parish in 1877 to become a parish church of its own) and St Barnabas' Church, West Silvertown in 1882 (which became a parish of its own in 1926).